 Use appropriate HTML elements - Your snippet should include only HTML elements that are permitted in the

 <head>element, such as

 <title>.
-Do not include displayable HTML elements, such as
+Don't include displayable HTML elements, such as

-Although your snippet can manipulate the DOM, it should not rely on class names for DOM nodes or other HTML elements on Square Online pages.
+Although your snippet can manipulate the DOM, it shouldn't rely on class names for DOM nodes or other HTML elements on Square Online pages.
 These names are subject to change without notice, so snippets that target specific DOM elements on the page might break at any time.

-Do not use iFrames.
-Different browsers use different security protocols for iFrames, which can lead to inconsistent behavior across browsers for iFrames and snippets that use them.
+Don't use iFrames - Different browsers use different security protocols for iFrames, which can lead to inconsistent behavior across browsers for iFrames and snippets that use them.

 Expose unfriendly text to site users, such as overly technical error messages.
 All messages displayed to site users must be user friendly.

 Obscure any major element on a site without providing easy recourse.